Taydon-ling/Self-Introduction/README.md

 This is **Lee Chong Wei**, the most famous badminton player in Malaysia, he is the reason I play badminton.

-I like music, I like playing piano and guitar but I play piano better than guitar.
+I like music, I like playing piano and guitar but I play piano better than my guitar.

 I like games, My favourite game is Minecraft, I played it since I was 7 years old.